henley-regatta/adventofcode2021/README.md

   Le Reddit I implemented the boundary-shrinking conditions there which _significantly_ reduce the search-space and thus runtime.
 Result is 4x faster than naïve and about 6x faster than the version I used to _actually_ submit my response....
+    * *Update 2021-12-18*: Shower Thoughtz this morning told me my threading approach was too naïve - the workload of a single trajectory wasn't big enough to justify the overhead.
+So instead chunk the list to be tested into `numThreads` blocks and spawn a "thread" or "process" for each chunk. _Voila_ there goes the weird result from yesterday _and_ here comes massive parallelism gainz.
+Best result now uses `ProcessPoolExecutor` with 24 threads and gets 10x speed up over the single-threaded case (even with optimisations, so roughly 20x quicker than the brutest-of-force version I used to submit the actual result).

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.